-Psychologist Skip Rizzo conducts research on the design, development and evaluation of virtual reality systems targeting the areas of clinical assessment, treatment rehabilitation and resilience.
+Psychologist Skip Rizzo conducts research on the design, development and evaluation of virtual reality systems targeting the areas of clinical assessment, treatment, rehabilitation, and resilience.
 This work spans the domains of psychological, cognitive and motor functioning in both healthy and clinical populations.
-Rizzo, whose work using virtual reality-based exposure therapy to treat PTSD received the American Psychological Association’s 2010 Award for Outstanding Contributions to the Treatment of Trauma, is the associate director for medical virtual reality at the USC Institute for Creative Technologies.
+Rizzo, whose work using virtual reality-based exposure therapy to treat PTSD received the American Psychological Association’s 2010 Award for Outstanding Contributions to the Treatment of Trauma, is the Director for medical virtual reality at the USC Institute for Creative Technologies.
 He also holds research professor appointments with the USC Department of Psychiatry and Behavioral Sciences and at the USC Davis School of Gerontology.
 Rizzo is working with a team that is creating artificially intelligent virtual patients that clinicians can use to practice skills required for challenging clinical interviews and diagnostic assessments.
 His cognitive work has addressed the use of VR applications to test and train attention, memory, visuospatial abilities and executive function.
-In the motor domain, he has developed VR game systems to address physical rehabilitation post stroke and traumatic brain injury and for prosthetic use training.
+In the motor domain, he has developed VR game systems to address physical rehabilitation, post-stroke and traumatic brain injury.
 He is currently designing VR scenarios to address social and vocational interaction in persons with autistic spectrum disorder.
-Rizzo is currently examining the use of VR applications for training emotional coping skills with the aim of preparing service members for the stresses of combat.
-He is senior editor of the MIT Press journal, Presence: Teleoperators and Virtual Environments.
-He also sits on a number of editorial boards for journals in the areas of cognition and computer technology (Cognitive Technology; Journal of Computer Animation and Virtual Worlds; Media Psychology) and is the creator of the Virtual Reality Mental Health Email Listserve (VRPSYCH).
+Rizzo has also examined the use of VR applications for training emotional coping skills with the aim of preparing service members for the stresses of combat.
+At this point in his career, Rizzo is focus on promoting access to Clinical VR systems across the general population and addressing the needs of populations exposed to exceptional emotional challenges, such as Police Officers, Disadvantage youth who have suffered from adverse childhood experiences, and patients and healthcare professionals who are experiencing residual mental health impact from the current COVID-19 crisis.
+He is Co-editor in Chief of the MIT Press journal, Presence: Virtual and Augmented Reality and for the Frontiers Journal: Virtual Reality in Medicine.
+He also sits on a number of editorial boards for journals in the areas of cognition and computer technology (Future Internet; Journal on Healthcare Communication; Journal of Computer Animation and Virtual Worlds) and is the creator of the Virtual Reality Mental Health Email Listserve (VRPSYCH) and social media presence.